Updated: Jul 4

 Task; Draw Butterflies

-Embrace the rainbow and paintshop embrace the cold perfection of paintshop.
+Embrace the rainbow.
 So I hand drew the butterflies, but thought I'd do a little computer magic colouring them in.
 Never very sure with this kind of finish, looks beautifully neat, but to my eye it looks too neat.

 Task; Try drawing blind.
 Find a lamp and draw it without looking.